tamu-nlp/Dialogue-Act-Classification/README.md

 Installation
 ------------

-If you want to use the classifier as a Dockerized web service, skip to the 'With Docker' section below.
+If you want to use the classifier in a Docker continer, skip to the 'With Docker' section below.
 Otherwise, read on.

 You can install the dependencies and download the pretrained model by running